adi-dee/scroll-tell/README.md

 The Shander tutorial example uses a float layout, which is very limited for more complex multimedia designs.

+# Caveat
+These examples are designed to introduce some multimedia scrolling techniques to media students.
+These are not always suitable for responsive sites.
+You will be investigating this issue for your assignment.

 # What's in this project?

 ← `README.md`: That's this file, work in progress